bwarren2/datadrivendota/README.rst

  1. The uniqueness criterion we get is a steam_id (the number valve uses to identify various objects).
 Everything else might be blank.
  2. We have some tasks we want to run when they can, like the API data access.
 We use celery for this.
- 3. We have some other tasks that we want to run regularly (with little delay), such as data integrity checks.
-Ideally, we have fast-running queue that is always close enough to empty that we can push these jobs with celery-beat.
-Currently, these rely on the heroku scheduler and man commands.
-(Fixing this is a todo.)
+ 3. We use celery tasks to regularly check in on the data, ensure its integrity (thus the 'integrity' queue), and call new tasks as needed.

 Keeping this convergence theme in mind will help in understanding why the code works the way it does.

 # Setup
 We need to set up a few backing services:
- * a [RabbitMQ](https://www.rabbitmq.com/install-debian.html) instance (for celery tasks)
+ * A [RabbitMQ](https://www.rabbitmq.com/install-debian.html) instance (for celery tasks)
  * A [Redis](http://redis.io/topics/quickstart) instance for short-term persistence (like sleeving API responses)
  * A [postgres](https://wiki.postgresql.org/wiki/Detailed_installation_guides) instance with database for long-term persistence